HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialbutton.md

 ### <a id="properties-shadow"/>**Shadow**

 Gets or sets the shadow effect cast by the element.
-This is a bindable property.
  This is a bindable property.

 Property type: [Shadow](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.shadow)<br>